 Ensuring a Fair and Secure Testing Environment

 All students should have the same opportunity to succeed on AP Exams.
-The AP Program maintains strict test administration and security procedures to prevent incidents or improper conduct that could disrupt the test administration or give any student an unfair advantage.
+The AP Program maintains strict exam administration and security procedures to prevent incidents or improper conduct that could disrupt the exam administration or give any student an unfair advantage.

 Informing Students of the Importance of Exam Security

 Exam security information for students will be in the AP Exam Terms and Conditions.
 We’ll email schools and students when the Terms and Conditions are available, and we’ll send reminders to students about reviewing them.
 Ensure students have reviewed them before the exam administration.
-On exam day (or when AP Art and Design students submit their portfolio), students acknowledge they’ve read and agree to the AP Exam Terms and Conditions.
+On exam day (or when submitting their work through the AP Digital Portfolio), students acknowledge they’ve read and agree to the AP Exam Terms and Conditions.

 In Case of a Security Breach

 A breach of exam security at a school’s administration site could result in the invalidation of exam scores for individual students or for all the students taking that particular exam at the school.
-In addition, if a school does not adhere to the policies and procedures, which is in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.
+In addition, if a school doesn't adhere to the policies and procedures detailed in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.

 The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by College Board.
 College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.